kingston-hackSpace/Rotary_Dial_Phone/The_Trimphone.md

 # The Trimphone

-[About the The Trimphone](https://www.londonmuseum.org.uk/collections/v/object-726842/telephone/), by the London Museum.
+[About The Trimphone](https://www.londonmuseum.org.uk/collections/v/object-726842/telephone/), by the London Museum.

 [How did the phone sound?](https://www.youtube.com/watch?v=lYEIRegf22k)